rhdtownsend/msg/docs/source/user-guide/data-files.rst

 File Types
 ==========

-MSG files come in five types, distinguished by their differing data
+There are five types of MSG data files, distinguished by their differing content:
-content:

 * :f-schema:`specint` files store spectroscopic intensity
   data for a single combination of atmospheric parameters.